karlaevelize/fastapi-starter/docs/4-GETTING-STARTED.md

 A few things about the code above:

-- We first `import fastAPI`, this way we are able to use it on our file.
+- We first `import fastAPI`, FastAPI is a Python class that provides all the functionality for your API, this way we are able to use it on our file.
 Whenever working with packages, it's necessary to import them.

 - The second thing we do is to `initialize the app` variable to create a server, you don't have to call it app, but it's a convention and highly recommended.